SamuelSwartzberg/flashcardifying_text_temp/phil.md

 ##### J

-⟮c3;the regress argument (although this is also a type of argument)⟯ = ⟮c4;dialllelus/diallelon⟯ = ⟮c5;the (epistemic) regress problem⟯
+⟮c+;the regress argument (although this is also a type of argument)⟯ = ⟮c+;dialllelus/diallelon⟯ = ⟮c+;the (epistemic) regress problem⟯
 The diallelus is one of the horns of the agrippa-trilemma, namely the idea that any proposition (premise, etc.) requires further justification and thus ends in an infinite regress.
 Infinitism is the idea that the diallelus horn is acceptable.
-Foundationalism is one of the horns of the agrippa-trilemma, states that ⟮c4;knowledge⟯ ultimately ⟮c3;rests on certain basic beliefs⟯, which require no further justification.
+Foundationalism is one of the horns of the agrippa-trilemma, states that ⟮c+;knowledge⟯ ultimately ⟮c+;rests on certain basic beliefs⟯, which require no further justification.
-⟮c1;Foundationalist⟯ theories mainly differ in ⟮c2;what sort of basic beliefs are posited⟯ Things that are often posited as basic beliefs for foundationalism are: self-evident/incorrigible beliefs, beliefs from introspection, beliefs aquired via the senses, or an otherwise special kind of belief (such as decartes "clear and distinct" ideas) the problem with accepting ⟮c1;truthes of the senses⟯ as ⟮c2;basic beliefs⟯ is that ⟮c3;one might be mislead (e.g. descartes' demon)⟯
+⟮c+;Foundationalist⟯ theories mainly differ in ⟮c+;what sort of basic beliefs are posited⟯ Things that are often posited as basic beliefs for foundationalism are: self-evident/incorrigible beliefs, beliefs from introspection, beliefs aquired via the senses, or an otherwise special kind of belief (such as decartes "clear and distinct" ideas) the problem with accepting ⟮c+;truthes of the senses⟯ as ⟮c+;basic beliefs⟯ is that ⟮c+;one might be mislead (e.g. descartes' demon)⟯

 ###### int/ext

-Epistemological ⟮c1;internalism⟯/⟮c1;externalism⟯ is the claim that  ⟮c3;justification⟯ for knowledge depends on ⟮c5;factors that are⟯ ⟮c2;internal⟯/⟮c2;external⟯ to ⟮c4;a person⟯
+Epistemological ⟮c+;internalism⟯/⟮c+;externalism⟯ is the claim that  ⟮c+;justification⟯ for knowledge depends on ⟮c+;factors that are⟯ ⟮c+;internal⟯/⟮c+;external⟯ to ⟮c+;a person⟯

 ##### T